OBenner/data-engineering-interview-questions/azure.md

 [Table of Contents](#Azure)

 ## What are Instance Sizes of Azure?
-Windows Azure will handle the load balancing for all of the instances that are created.
+Windows Azure will handle the load balancing for all the instances that are created.
 The VM sizes are as follows:
 Compute Instance Size CPU Memory Instance Storage I/O Performance ► Extra Small 1.0 Ghz 768 MB 20 GB Low
 ► Small 1.6 GHz 1.75 GB 225 GB Moderate